Funding from the Cook Family Foundation

 There are three articles that sum up collective impact.
 Here are links to them:

 - “Collective Impact”: Stanford Social Innovation Review, Winter 2011

 - “Channeling Change: Making Collective Impact Work” – Stanford Social Innovation Review, 2012

-I recommend the articles; they are they are relatively short and easy to read; they contain some nice summary components.
+I recommend the articles; they are relatively short and easy to read;, and contain some nice summary components.
 Through my experience, here is my interpretation of how to create change through collective impact: